Signing Around the World With Digital Signatures

 Written by Liliya Apostolova, Director of Product Marketing, DocuSign

-So when do you need to use a digital signature instead of a standard electronic signature?
+Electronic signatures are broadly accepted throughout the industrialised world as equivalent to a written "wet” signature.
 For most use cases, customers, and locations, an electronic signature is sufficient.
-However, transactions in heavily regulated industries, in foreign countries or with governmental entities, may require or prefer digital signatures, which offer a heightened level of signer identity assurance compared to electronic signatures.
+However, transactions in heavily regulated industries, in foreign countries or with governmental entities may require or prefer digital signatures, which offer a heightened level of identity assurance compared to electronic signatures.

-Digital signatures are based on a technology standard called Public Key Infrastructure (PKI), a widely accepted format that provides the highest levels of security.
+Digital signatures are based on a technology standard called Public Key Infrastructure (PKI).
 PKI is used to create a unique, tamper-evident “digital certificate” that associates a signer with a document and guarantees that the electronic document is authentic.
 Digital certificates indicate that the signers have completed extra steps to confirm their identities.
 A signer’s digital certificate is used to create the signature and then attach it to the signed document.

 Around the world, there are international standards that specify requirements for digital signatures and the methods used to authenticate a signer.
-For example, in the Americas, it’s the Code of Civil Procedure in Brazil and Section 1803 of the Civil Code in Mexico.
-In Europe, it’s the European Union’s Electronic Identification, Authentication and Trust Services regulation (eIDAS).
-In Australia, it’s the Electronic Transactions Acts.
+In Europe , it’s European Union’s Electronic Identification, Authentication and Trust Services regulation (eIDAS).

 You can learn more about current e-signature laws, local laws, and electronic signature technology preferences for different countries in the DocuSign E-Signature Legality Guide.